Kasamh Se: 16 years later

 Meera tries to ruin Ganga's life by having her marry Pratyush Mittal.
-Mittals are bankrupt and Pratyush is pretending to be in love with Ganga.
-Bani learns about it and with the help of Ganga's friend Rishi Tyagi and her hired actress Sonali expose Pratyush and Mittal family on the day of marriage.
-The Mittal family is arrested and Rishi who had fallen in love with Ganga makes a proposal in front of Walia family of marrying Ganga.
+Mittals are bankrupt and Pratyush is only pretending to be in love with Ganga.
+Bani learns about it and with the help of Ganga's friend, Rishi Tyagi, and her hired actress, Sonali, expose Pratyush and Mittal family on the day of marriage.
+The Mittal family is arrested and Rishi, who had fallen in love with Ganga, makes a proposal in front of Walia family of marrying her.
 Ganga initially refuses but later agrees.
 They then marry.
 Bani tries to scare Meera pretending to be Bani's ghost/spirit/soul.
 Meera learns that Bani is alive and tries to kill her.
 Bani is saved by Jigyasa.
 Jai stops Meera from attacking Jigyasa.
-He is so furious that he tries to kill Meera but he is stopped by Walia family.
-Meera is exposed and sent to jail.
+He is so furious that he tries to kill Meera but he is stopped by the Walia family.
+Meera is arrested and sent to jail.
 Jigyasa reunites with her family.
 Jigyasa lies to Walia family that she had hired Pronita to expose Meera.
-Rano and Pia come to know that Pronita is actually Bani and with help of Pushkar prove that Pronita is actually Bani.
+However, Rano and Pia come to know that Pronita is actually Bani and with help of Pushkar, prove her identity.
 Ganga falls in love with Rishi.
-Jai and Pia's son Veer comes to Mumbai.
-He is unaware of Jai, Bani, Pia's past because he is raised by Pia and Pushkar.
+Jai and Pia's son Veer comes back to Mumbai.
+He is unaware of Jai, Bani, Pia's past because he was raised by Pia and Pushkar in London.
 He thinks Pushkar is his father.
-When he learns about Jai, Bani, and Pia's past, he, after Jigyasa's instigation, starts planning and plotting against Bani.
-Jigyasa then creates a rift between Jai and Meera's son Vicky and Ganga, and due to this stress, Jai has a heart attack and is paralyzed.
+When he learns about Jai, Bani, and Pia's past, he, at Jigyasa's instigation, starts planning and plotting against Bani.Veer kills Pushkar and Pia blames Bani for Pushka's death.She later forgives her.
+Jigyasa then creates a rift between Vicky and Ganga, and due to this stress, Jai has a heart attack and is paralyzed.
 The Walia family then make peace and Jigyasa apologizes to Bani for everything.

 1 year later

-The family has relocated to Mount Abu, Bani and Jai come to their family during the festival of Holi and they celebrate with the whole family.
-Jai is completely well.
-The three sisters talk about how they started their journey here in Mount Abu, they are happy together with their family and all ends well.
+The family has relocated to Mount Abu.
+Bani and Jai come to their family during the festival of Holi and they celebrate with the whole family.
+Jai is completely recovered.
+The three sisters talk about how they started their journey here in Mount Abu.
+They are happy together with their family and all ends well.